 Crispy garlicky yuca, flavorful chicharrón, and a creamy cheddar cheese sauce combined in a lovely mofongo de yuca that will become an instant family legend.

-Mofongo de yuca is the shy step-sibling of the ever-popular traditional fried mofongo – just the newest one to several mofongo recipes on our blog – but there is something special about it.
+Yuca mofongo is the shy step-sibling of the ever-popular traditional fried mofongo – just the newest one to several mofongo recipes on our blog – but there is something special about it.
 It is not as dry as plantain mofongo (you know what I mean), and it soaks in the flavors in the crispy chicharrón.

 I think it should be more popular than it is.